MartTave/bachelor-report/bachelor_thesis.typ

 The first step to optimize this solution, would be to merge the two #acr("YOLO") models into a single one.
 This has not been done for now as this would need a dataset containing both person and bib number labeled.
 This dataset does not exists for now.
 This merges with the point of @bib_detection_improvements, which is to create a good quality dataset containing labels for both person and bib classes.

-The second (more demanding) step would be to dig into the implementation of the YOLO model, to allow for sending a single time the frame to analyze to the GPU memory, and doing a single time the preprocessing (if applicable).
+The second (more demanding) step would be to dig into the implementation of the YOLO model and the DepthAnythingV2 implementation, to allow for sending a single time the frame to analyze to the GPU memory, and doing a single time the preprocessing (if applicable).
 As for now, the systems sends three copy of each frame to the GPU.

 == Frame-rate impact <framerate_impact>